-Setting Description Factory Default

-60 to 86400 seconds Specifies the time period of group key renewal 3600 (seconds)

-(1 minute to 1 day)
+Setting Description Factory Default 60 to 86400 seconds Specifies the time period of group key renewal 3600 (seconds) (1 minute to 1 day) Specifies the time period of group key renewal Sooo (seconds)

-NOTE The key renewal value dictates how often the wireless AP encryption keys should be changed.
+The key renewal value dictates how often the wireless AP encryption keys should be changed.
 The security level is generally higher if you set the key renewal value to a shorter number, which forces the encryption keys to be changed more frequently.
 The default value is 3600 seconds (6 minutes).
 Longer time periods can be considered if the line is not very busy.